multip4/MultiSwitch/Software/u_gateway/README.md

 # u_gateway

-U_gateway is the one of sub-projects in multiswitch project to investigate and develop internetworking module for legacy and future networks.
+U_gateway is one of the sub-projects of multi-switch project, which investigates and develops internetworking modules for legacy and future networks.

-Ultimate goal of this project is develop a gateway module that have universalness by means of integrated programs or dataplane virtualizations.
+Ultimate goal of this project is develop a gateway module that have universalness for internetworking by means of integrated programs or dataplane virtualizations.

+# usecase